 Housing the area’s most comprehensive collection art and anthropological artifacts, it’s a testament to American culture and certainly one of the best things to do in Burlington.

-If you’re looking to visit some amazing stately homes, then be sure to check out The Hill.
+If you’re looking to visit some amazing stately homes, then be sure to check out The Hill in Burlington VT.
 Known as the spot where Burlington’s richest leaders built their stately homes, it’s a stunning area where tourists can visit some of the most well-maintained residences in the state.

 Though you may find yourself green with envy, some of these homes are truly sights to behold in this Burlington VT neighborhood.